LMAX-Exchange/disruptor/README.md

 - API change, add getPreallocated method, this should be used instead of get for publishing.
 - Change maven dependency group id to com.lmax.
 - Added PhasedBackoffStrategy
+- Remove explicit claim/forcePublish and supply a resetTo method

 ### 2.10.3 Released (22-Aug-2012)